RandyPayano/Postgres-DataModeling-Project/README.md

 <h1>Files in repository</h1>

-1) test.ipynb displays the first few rows of each table to let you check your database.
+1) test.ipynb displays the first few rows of each table to check the database.
-2) create_tables.py drops and creates your tables.
-You run this file to reset your tables before each time you run your ETL scripts.
+2) create_tables.py drops and creates all ables.
+Run this file to reset all tables before each time before running the ETL scripts.
 3) etl.ipynb reads and processes a single file from song_data and log_data and loads the data into your tables.
-This notebook contains detailed instructions on the ETL process for each of the tables.
+This notebook was used to architech the ETL process for each of the tables.
 4) etl.py reads and processes files from song_data and log_data and loads them into your tables.
 You can fill this out based on your work in the ETL notebook.
 5) sql_queries.py contains all your sql queries, and is imported into the last three files above.
 6) Data folder contains your data which resides in JSON log files.